 The global Fedora Repository Project community is made up of registered sites, sponsoring organizations, service providers and code contributors.
 This community comes together to express common needs, use cases, and collaborate on software development.
 Additional tools, applications, and utilities that augment the Fedora repository including the Hydra, Islandora and Avalon platforms have been made available by community members.

 Fedora Repository software enables long-term access to digital resources.
 A key feature of Fedora is its flexibility so it can be used to support all types of digital content.
 There are numerous examples of Fedora being used for digital collections, e-research, digital libraries, archives, digital preservation, institutional repositories, open access publishing, document management, digital asset management, and more.
 The following is a short categorical list of the types of organizations in the Fedora user community:

 - university libraries and archives

-To find out more about the various members of the Fedora users community, please visit the Registry.
+To find out more about the Fedora user community, please visit the Fedora User Registry.